daltonclaybrook/EnumProductType/README.md

 }
 ```

-This enables you to create an instance of `Season` and specify values for each member case:
+This enables you to create an instance of `Season` and specify values for all member cases at once:

 ```swift
 let seasonalColors = Season.Product<Color>(